SlaybaughLab/GroupResources/templates/README.md

 This is a list of useful templates.

+## Research Meetings
+The [meetings template](./Meeting-Updates-Template.md) is a starting template for you to put information for recurring research meetings with Rachel.

 ## Journal Papers

 * For **Elsevier** papers you should use [this template](journals/Elsevier) "elsevier").
 Useful for: